rromanotero/IcedCoffeeOS/kernel/RPI3/README.md

 NOTE:
-**Currently the multicore example won't work on the physical PI when compiled with the toolchain on Docker (as explained below).
-I've added a windows_build.ps1 that can be used instead to both builds and run:** :
+**Currently the multicore example won't work on the physical PI when compiled with the toolchain on Docker (and the img file is 10 times larger than it should).
+So I've added a windows_build.ps1 that can be used instead to both builds and run:** :

 ```
 ./windows_build.ps1